 In the twenty-first century, this idea might not seem like the most revolutionary thing that's ever happened, but we thought that it provided us with a good enough reason to celebrate anyway...so grab some milk from the fridge, sadly now more likely to be in a paper carton or plastic bottle, and mix yourself a Milk Punch or perhaps even a Bourbon Milk Punch.

 The inventor of LSD's birthday

 Albert Hoffman, a mild-mannered Swiss chemist, was born this day in 1906.
 It would be 32 years before he synthesised the substance that made his name, LSD, and a further five years before he accidentally absorbed some through his fingers and embarked on the world's first acid trip.

-In later life, still employed by his pharmaceutical company, Hoffman synthesised more hallucinogens, and watched with alternate awe and dismay the impact of his creation on art, music, even literature.
-By the end he was passionate campaigner for the therapeutic use of LSD, which he felt had been abused by the counter-culture during the 1960s.
+In later life, still employed by his pharmaceutical company, Hoffman synthesised more hallucinogens and watched with alternate awe and dismay the impact of his creation on art, music, even literature.
+By the end, he was a passionate campaigner for the therapeutic use of LSD, which he felt had been abused by the counter-culture during the 1960s.